baturkacamak/youtube-comment-navigator-95/README.md

 - 🔎 **Filter Comments**: Apply various filters to view only the comments that matter to you.
 - 🌙 **Dark Mode Support**: Seamlessly integrates with YouTube's dark mode.
 - 📊 **Advanced Sorting**: Sort comments based on different criteria like likes, replies, and more.
+- 🌐 **Multilingual Support**: Choose your preferred language from a wide range of options.
+- 🔄 **Randomize Order**: Randomize the order of comments for a fresh perspective.
+- 🧩 **Customizable Themes**: Switch between different themes to personalize your experience.

 ## 🚀 Installation